 mvn clean install).

-Before you can share your change, you should reintegrate your changes with the
+Before you can share your change, you should rebase (in other words replay) your changes on top of the

 The first thing to do is to pull down any changes made in upstream remote's